-Clinical Credentialing Requirements
+Clinical Practice Requirements

-Once eligible to apply for the Clinical Performance in Nursing Examination (CPNE), all students are required to submit credentialing information to test in a hospital setting.
+All students are required to submit credentialing information prior to in-hospital clinical practice experiences.
 This information includes, but is not limited to, a national background check, current CPR certification, vaccination, and health records (including current physical examination, current tuberculosis screening, MMR vaccination, Varicella vaccination, Hepatitis B vaccination, current influenza vaccination), and drug screening.
 Individual hospitals may have additional credentialing requirements.
-Students unable or unwilling to provide appropriate documentation may not be permitted to test at certain hospitals per hospital policy (which is subject to change).
-Excelsior College cannot guarantee placement of students in a clinical examination setting if the student is not able to meet hospital credentialing policy requirements.
-Please refer to the CPNE® study Guide or the Excelsior College website for additional information on the CPNE® application documents and process.
+Students unable or unwilling to provide appropriate documentation may not be able to meet the learning outcomes for the course.
+Refer to your nursing course syllabus for detailed information regarding these requirements.